illuria/manush/readme.md

 manush will add one, first option to the list of options described in the configuration: `exit`.

-pro tip: you can have `manush /path/to/other_configuration_file.json` as one of the options.
+pro tip: you can have `manush /path/to/other_configuration_file.json` as one of the options. thus you may create menus with unlimited depth! (:

 install
 ============